dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0103About-AutoLISP-Basics.md

 #### Topics in this section

-1. About Formatting and Spaces in Code (AutoLISP)
+1. About Formatting and Spaces in Code (AutoLISP).
 AutoLISP code can span multiple lines, and contain empty lines and extra spaces.
 Empty lines and extra spaces do not have any significant meaning, but can make your code easier to read.

-2. About Comments in AutoLISP Program Files (AutoLISP)
+2. About Comments in AutoLISP Program Files (AutoLISP).
 Comments are useful to both the programmer and future users who may need to revise a program to suit their needs.

-3. To Create and Open AutoLISP Source Code Files (AutoLISP)
+3. To Create and Open AutoLISP Source Code Files (AutoLISP).
 AutoLISP source code files can be created and edited using a plain ASCII text editor.

-### 4.1 About Formatting and Spaces in Code (AutoLISP)
+### 3.4.1 About Formatting and Spaces in Code (AutoLISP)

 AutoLISP code can span multiple lines, and contain empty lines and extra spaces.
 Empty lines and extra spaces do not have any significant meaning, but can make your code easier to read.